This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Over the years, forensic DNA analysis has proven to be invaluable to the law enforcement community and the victims of violent crimes and their families.
 More violent crimes are solved as more DNA profiles are placed in the National DNA Index System (NDIS), which is considered one part of the Combined DNA Index System (CODIS), the FBI’s program of support for criminal justice DNA databases as well as the software used to run these databases.
 NDIS has been particularly helpful to investigations that are very old and no longer producing new leads.
 For instance, before NDIS was created, crimes from cold cases would have remained unsolved.
 The national database has been instrumental in solving violent crimes and providing valuable investigative leads to law enforcement.

 During the course of this partnership, the FBI will enter eligible profiles generated from DNA analysis into NDIS to aid in the investigation of violent crimes involving sexual assault.
 The NDIS database contains DNA profiles contributed by participating federal, state, and local forensic DNA laboratories.
 All 50 states, the District of Columbia, the federal government, the U.S. Army Criminal Investigation Laboratory and Puerto Rico participate in NDIS.
-As of July 2013, NDIS contains over 12,056,400 offender profiles and 504,700 forensic profiles.
+As of July 2013, NDIS contains over 12,056,400 profiles of convicted persons and 504,700 forensic profiles.

 Ultimately, the success of the CODIS program will be measured by the crimes it helps to solve and prevent though its importance as an investigative tool.
 CODIS's primary metric, "Investigation Aided," tracks the number of criminal investigations where CODIS has added value to the investigative process.
 So far, CODIS has produced over 216,100 hits assisting in more than 207,100 investigations.